open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

   profiler already reads tagged V8 words and V8 heap object fields out of target memory.
 The walk proposed here needs the same primitives.
-- `design-docs/00002-custom-labels` is the sibling mechanism for Go pprof labels, and made the same observation this proposal rests on: the unit of context is whatever the runtime says it is, not necessarily the OS thread.
+- `design-docs/00002-custom-labels` is the sibling mechanism for Go pprof labels, which also has a unit of context other than the OS thread.

 ### How Node.js tracks the active continuation